JAMyWebDesigns/InputsTypes/README.md

 # InputsTypes
-In this repository you can find examples about Inputs Types in HTML5
+In this repository you can find examples about Input Types in HTML5